hpcleuven/VscDocumentation/source/compute/portal/ondemand/jupyterlab.rst

 When prototyping, debugging and testing your application, it is crucial to have a realistic estimate of CPU and memory utilization at runtime.

+Starting from the 2023a toolchain, you may inspect the aggregated CPU and memory resource usage by your kernel.
+This is shown in your bottom tray (for CPU and memory), in the top tray (for memory)  and in the right sidebar of your Notebook (for a summary).
+The VSC clusters that support this extension are:

 .. grid:: 3
     :gutter: 4

     .. grid-item-card:: |KUL|
        :columns: 12 4 4 4

-       * Tier-2 :ref:`Genius <genius cluster>`
+       * Tier-2 :ref:`Genius <Genius hardware>`
-       * Tier-2 :ref:`wICE <wice cluster>`
+       * Tier-2 :ref:`wICE <wICE hardware>`

-Starting from the 2023a toolchain, you may inspect the aggregated CPU and memory resource usage by your kernel.
-This is shown in your bottom tray (for CPU and memory), in the top tray (for memory)  and in the right sidebar of your Notebook (for a summary).

 JupyterLab git extension